maryannh/camjam-kit-1/software.md

 You'll need to be online to install software.

-First update and upgrade your system.
-Enter the following commands in to the terminal:
+First, update and upgrade your system.
+Enter the following commands into the terminal:

 ```bash
 sudo apt-get update